GuiZanchetta/sensor_Zan/README.md

 # Xsens DOT Python example scripts

-Short scripts for interacting with Xsens DOTs with Python and Bleak on Mac OS
+Short scripts for interacting with Xsens DOTs with Python and Bleak

 ## Requirements